-All students in Early Years 3 through grade two have regularly scheduled library class once a week.
-During this session, students listen to stories, do reading-related activities, and share books.
-Students in grades three, four and five come down to the library once a week with their class and their teacher to check out and return books.
+All students in Early Years through Grade 5 have a regularly scheduled library class once a week.
+During this session, students listen to stories, do reading-related activities, share books, and check out and return borrowed books.
 Classes also sign up to use the library for research and classroom projects.

 Depending on their grade level, students may have I-5 items checked out at a time.
 Books can be kept for two weeks, after which they become overdue if not returned.
 Automatic weekly email reminders about overdue books are sent to the student, his or her teacher, and a parent.
 Please note that library users cannot take out new books until overdue items are returned or lost books are paid for.
-When a student borrows materials from the library, he or she accepts full responsibility for those items.
+When a student borrows materials from the library, they accept full responsibility for those items.
 If the materials are lost or damaged, the student's family is responsible for payment to replace materials.
-However, they may still access our ebook collection.
+However, they may still access our eBook collection.
 Students can return and/or borrow new books during recess breaks and lunch.